 So you’ve wound up in debt and you can’t understand why?
-There are a number of reasons why people find themselves in debt.
+There are a number of common reasons for debt in Australia.
 It can happen to anyone and often, all it takes is one event to knock you off financial track.
-Once your finances are off course, it can be incredibly difficult to get them right again.
+Once your finances fall off track, it can be incredibly difficult to get them right again.

-The Australian Financial Security Authority is the governing body responsible for Insolvency actions in Australia.
-According to statistics released by AFSA, some of the more common causes of Debt in Australia include unemployment or loss of income, excessive use of credit, ill health and relationship breakdown.
+The Australian Financial Security Authority (AFSA) is the governing body responsible for Insolvency actions in Australia.
+According to statistics released by AFSA, some of the more common reasons for Debt in Australia include:

 Unemployment, Loss of Income